auerswal/pubcloud2020/ex3-web/README.md

 Only *RSA* key pairs are supported according to AWS documentation.
 SSH key pairs can be created by AWS, or they can created outside of AWS and then imported.
-If a key pair is created outside of AWS,
+If a key pair is created outside of AWS and only the public half is uploaded,
 AWS cannot know the private half of it.
 Instead of using one of my existing SSH key pairs,
 I create a new one just for this course using `ssh-keygen` from